What do title companies do?

 There are a lot of closing companies out there.
 Why did Homeward create its own?

-When you buy a house with a Homeward Cash Offer there are two closings instead of one.
+When you buy a house with our Buy with cash or Buy before you sell services, there are two closings instead of one.
 First, Homeward buys the home with cash.
 We call this the Homeward Purchase.
 Then, you buy it back from Homeward when you close on your mortgage.
 We call this the Customer Purchase.
 So there are two contracts and two closings.
 Traditional title companies aren’t designed to handle double closings efficiently, and that can lead to confusion and closing delays.
 Ultimately, that’s a bad customer experience.

 We created Homeward Title so you can work with one integrated team, which means you’ll have a better, more seamless experience.
 Closing the purchase of a new home costs money, but states regulate most of the fees associated with closings so prices don’t vary much — if at all.
 In Texas, for instance, the Texas Department of Insurance regulates title premiums and endorsements, so these costs are the same regardless of where you close.

-If you close with another title company, you will probably be required to obtain a new title policy and that additional policy could cost you near 1% of the home price.
+If you close a Buy with cash or Buy before you sell transaction with another title company, you will probably be required to obtain a new title policy and that additional policy could cost you near 1% of the home price.
 There’s one more major advantage to closing both transactions with Homeward Title.
 They get an underwriting exception, which means you won’t have to wait around for the deed to record for the Homeward Purchase before the underwriter can issue a new one for the buyback as part of the Customer Purchase.
 That means you’ll finalize your buyback sooner.
 When the Homeward Purchase closes at another title company, they can’t guarantee that.

-You mentioned that Homeward transactions involve two contracts and two closings.
+You mentioned that these types of transactions involve two contracts and two closings.
 Does that mean double the fees?

 No. When the seller and buyer both use Homeward Title— when Homeward Title closes both the Homeward Purchase and the Customer Purchase — we cover nearly all redundant fees.